Russell: There's no tigers in South America. [points to badge] Zoology!

 - The Fireside Girls of Phineas and Ferb, whose exploits can be as insanely overambitious as the title characters' schemes and so earned them all kinds of bizarre badges, often related to the boys' latest scheme.
 Once, Isabella casually mentions that they just earned their Mountain Moving badge, and we see the hole where it used to be, and the mountain in its new setting.
 Other times, they're trying to get badges in aeronautics or alligator wrestling.

-- One episode of The Fairly Oddparents had Cosmo getting various weird merit badges.
+- One episode of The Fairly Oddparents had Cosmo getting various weird merit badges, such as the "Maul an Old Lady with a Cat" badge.

 - The Little Amazons from The Oblongs had a hygiene badge (which Helga could not, in good conscience, accept).